thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 }
 ```

 As the name suggests, the `incrementLikes()` method increments the `likes` counter of a given `track` object.
 However, instead of updating the `track` object, the method creates a new `nextTracks` array that contains all the elements of the current `this.state.track` array but with one difference.
-The current `track` object is replaced with a `nextTrack` object that contains a copy of the key-value pairs from the `track` object and from the `{ likes: nextLikes }` object.
-The following diagram illustrates the creation of a new `track` object.
+The current `track` object is replaced with a `nextTrack` object that contains a copy of the key-value pairs from the `track` object merged with a copy of the key-value pairs from the `{ likes: nextLikes }` object.
+The following diagram illustrates the creation of the `nextTrack` object.

 ```text
 ┌──────────────────────────┐   ┌────┐           ┌──────────────────────────┐